 - 1. Identify the dates you are interested in hosting the tour and the targeted area.
-When selecting these dates, bear in mind any impediments to reporter or stakeholder attendance, including: - Many news outlets are busy with editorial team meetings on Mondays and are busy on Fridays, so it can be difficult to garner reporter presence at events on these days. - Any federal holiday will reduce a reporter's likelihood of being in the office, as well as major events such as Election Day or the State of the Union Address.
-Try to avoid these conflicts to minimize your competition for coverage in addition to any local community conflicts.
+Fall and Spring are optimal, but timing depends on your state calendar.
+When selecting these dates, bear in mind any impediments to reporter or stakeholder attendance, including: - Try to avoid late afternoons and Fridays when reporters have the most deadlines. - Consider seasonal weather conditions. - Any federal holiday will reduce a reporter's likelihood of being available, as well as major events such as Election

-- If you plan to invite policymakers, remember that you will need to plan significantly in advance and work around the legislative calendar and other public commitments. - 2.
+- Day or the opening of your state legislative session.
+Try to avoid these conflicts to minimize your competition for coverage in addition to any local community conflicts. - If you plan to invite policymakers, remember that you will need to plan significantly in advance and work around the legislative calendar and other public commitments.
+In an election year, it can be challenging to have policymakers in attendance if the tour is scheduled during the campaign season. - 2.
 If you plan to invite a representative from ACTE's national headquarters, be sure to provide advance notice and bear in mind other major ACTE events, such as CareerTech VISION or the National Policy Seminar.
 While ACTE strives to be a resource to its members at all times, staff commitments during these periods will prevent their participation. - 3.
 Work with others in your state, ACTE staff and other CTE leaders in your community to identify the target programs that will be included in the tour.
 Tour sites should be within reasonable distance of one another and should demonstrate best practices and innovation that are representative of excellence in CTE. - As you are planning, consider a variety of programs, topics and settings.
-Develop a connecting element for programs across the tour (e.g. high-quality CTE programs, CTE programs that emphasize STEM skills, etc.) Represent that theme in different ways.
+You may want to develop a connecting element for programs across the tour (e.g. high-quality CTE programs, CTE programs that emphasize STEM skills, etc.) Represent that theme in different ways.
 For example, be sure to include both rural and urban settings for tour stops.
 This will ensure that you are not missing an opportunity to reach a reporter who is interested in a specific type of program. - As you plan for tour stops, be sure to consider the distance between meetings and the travel time required.
 You may need to find accommodations along the way. - 4.
-Once you have planned the tour locations and dates, map out a comprehensive agenda for the tour including the general discussion topics, time, and meeting location for each tour stop.
+Once you have planned the tour locations and dates, map out a comprehensive agenda for the tour including the general discussion topics, time and meeting location for each tour stop.
 Circulate this information with all others participating in or hosting the tour and ensure that they have obtained all necessary approvals within their school's administration and are prepared to conduct their tour stop in the timeframe allotted.